BodenMcHale/noa-template/README.md

-# VoxGeo

 # noa-examples

 Two small example worlds built on the [noa](https://github.com/fenomas/noa) voxel engine.
-The easiest way to get started with `noa` is to clone this repo and hack on these demos.
+The easiest way to get started with `noa` is to clone this repo and hack on this demo.

-Live demos:
- * [hello-world](https://fenomas.github.io/noa-examples/hello-world/) - a bare minimum world, suitable for building on top of
- * [test](https://fenomas.github.io/noa-examples/test/) - a testbed world that minimally implements most engine features

 Interactions in the "Test" demo:
  * `LMB`: break blocks